-We often go here for my birthday since Gratitude is a nicer dining establishment.
+We often go here for my birthday since Gratitude is a finer dining establishment.
 Here you can get several courses of vegan food paired with organic wine.
 You can also order á la carte, for a less formal event.
-Their menu is a seasonally rotating, so you never know what you’re going to get, but some of the best dishes I’ve ordered is a stuffed avocado with a southwestern flare, a shared hummus appetizer, and vegan cheesecake for dessert.
+Their menu is seasonally rotating, so you never know what you’re going to get, but some of the best dishes I’ve ordered is a stuffed avocado with a southwestern flair, a shared hummus appetizer, and vegan cheesecake for dessert.
 The restaurant is small and popular so you should consider making a reservation.

 This cozy little tea house serves dozens of fresh hot loose leaf teas with your favorite vegan cakes, sandwiches, bowls, and snacks to go alongside it.
 It is great for catching up with a friend for lunch or warming up on a cold winter day.
 Many of their teas are organic and you can stock up for your hotel or home.

-This ultra-hip vegan cafe located in the heart of our university district is known for its sustainable business and vegan food.
+This ultra-hip vegan cafe located in the heart of our university district is known for its sustainable business practices and vegan food.
 Their tables are constructed from recycled cardboard and soups are served in glass jars.
-This is a great spot to get some vegan coffee and hot vegan soup while getting some work done with their wifi and university feel.
+This is a great spot to get vegan coffee and hot vegan soup while getting some work done with their wifi and university feel.

 Dean and David

 This is a super casual grab-and-go a restaurant with kiosks and restaurants around the entire city of Munich – including the central train station.
 They have vegan hot paninis on wheat bread, vegetarian flatbread wraps, salads, soups, bowls, smoothies, and more.
 I always stock up on my Dean and David before boarding a train, and often order take away from them – as their boxes are mostly cardboard reducing their plastic waste.
-They also have chicken wraps so you can stock up on food for the train ride for everyone in your group.

 Similar to Dean and David this is an excellent spot for pre-made food on the go.
 Stock up on vegan and vegetarian salads, power food bowls, and sandwiches to take on the road.
+As an added bonus most of their to-go containers have minimal plastic!

 One of my favorite places in Munich, this place has heart (Herz) vegetarian shaped pizzas.
 What more do you need in life?
 Ok, maybe we also need vegan and vegetarian bowls, sandwiches, salads, breakfast, brunch, and bagels.
 My favorite thing to order is their sweet potato avocado bowl with lots of fresh ingredients and plenty of tofu for protein.
 Their coffee is fantastic and can be made with several vegan milk options and always comes with a little heart shaped chocolate (not vegan).
 This is the perfect spot for a healthy – or not so healthy – brunch but can get quite crowded on the weekends.